eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 However, the topics of representation and delegation will be further discussed with Member States in the future and no decisions have been made yet.

-The use of a Wallet Unit by citizens is not mandatory under the [European Digital Identity] Regulation.
-However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.
+The use of a Wallet Unit by citizens is not mandatory under the [European Digital Identity Regulation].
+However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the [European Digital Identity Regulation].

 ### 3.3 Wallet Providers